 The Araujo Laboratory: Lysosomal signaling complexes – Coordinating organelle function with cellular homeostasis

-Lysosomes are membrane bound organelles that fulfill several functions, from protein degradation to the control of cellular metabolism.
-Due to their importance for overall proteostasis and signaling, cells have developed unique mechanisms to control lysosomal numbers, size, movement, degradative capacity, interaction with other organelles, and even lysophagy, the name given to the selective degradation of dysfunctional lysosomes.
-The importance of this organelle is highlighted by the variety of diseases known to be associated with lysosomal abnormalities, from monogenic lysosomal storage disorders to brain pathologies, metabolic disorders, cancer and aging.
+Lysosomes are membrane-bound organelles with several functions, from protein degradation to the control of cellular metabolism.
+Due to their importance for proteostasis and signaling, cells have developed mechanisms to control lysosomal numbers, size, movement, degradative capacity, interaction with other organelles and even lysophagy.
+Dysfunction is linked to numerous diseases, including lysosomal storage disorders, neurodegeneration, metabolic conditions and cancer.

 Lysosomal adaptation.
 Lysosomal function is regulated by a pleora of proteins.
 They control intrinsic lysosomal properties such us pH, organelle size and interaction with other organelles.
 Figure modified from de Araujo et al., Traffic 2020.